 Place half of the almond filling down the center of the dough about 1 inch from the side.

-Lift up the parchment paper and fold it over the top of the filling.
+Lift the parchment paper and fold it over the top of the filling.
 Carefully peel back the parchment paper.
 Do the same for the other half.

 Repeat this procedure for the rest of the dough and filling.